East Malling to Maidstone Walk

 4. Continue on the path heading away from the door, which turns left on the edge of the churchyard and leads to an exit in its south-eastern corner.
 Go down a few steps, through a stone archway and follow a potentially muddy path downhill, with glimpses of Nettlestead Place? and its gardens through the trees on the right.

-5. At the bottom cross the railway tracks and turn left onto the riverside path, joining the Medway Valley Walk?
-(MVW) and heading N. In 500m the path crosses a stream on a wooden footbridge and the final 300m is on a driveway between a caravan park and pleasure craft moored on the river.
+5. At the bottom cross the railway tracks and turn left onto the path heading N alongside the River Medway, joining the Medway Valley Walk?
+(MVW).
+In 500m the path crosses a stream on a wooden footbridge and the final 300m is on a driveway between a caravan park and pleasure craft moored on the river.

 2. Short cut (1 km)

-• Follow the MVW on the south side of the river as far as Tutsham Hall: across water meadows, along the bottom edge of Waregrave's Wood and up across a field.
-At Tutsham Hall take a footpath heading east across fields and through a belt of trees.
-Veer right to reach the pub on the B2010 in West Farleigh.
+• Follow the MVW across water meadows, along the bottom edge of Waregrave's Wood and up across a large field.
+At Tutsham Hall leave the MVW and take a footpath heading east across fields.
+Go through a belt of trees and veer right up a meadow to reach the Tickled Trout pub on the B2010 in West Farleigh.

-• If you are not planning to visit the pub in West Farleigh you can stay on the MVW (along this approach road for 800m to the B2163).
-If you take this short cut (saving at least 500m), resume the directions at [?] in §F.
+• If you are not planning to visit the pub in West Farleigh you can stay on the MVW (along this driveway for 800m to the B2163).
+If you take this short cut (saving at least 500m), resume the directions at [?] in §G.

-• For the main route, turn right out of the pub and keep right at a junction.
-Take a byway on the right uphill past some farm buildings, then turn left onto a footpath going downhill across fields towards the river.
+• For the main route, go back along the B2010 from the pub.
+After passing Smiths Hall keep right at a road junction.
+Take a byway on the right uphill past some farm buildings, then turn right onto a footpath going downhill across fields towards the river.
 Turn right onto a lane and follow it out to the B2163.
 Cross the river on Teston Bridge.

-• For a more direct route, take the footpath heading north-west from the pub to join the lane leading to the B2163.
+• For a more direct route, take the footpath heading north-west from the B2010 opposite Smiths Hall to join the lane leading to the B2163.

 The original route for this section was the direct route in [?], but in return for a short extra climb there are some fine views of the Medway Valley on the main route as it descends towards the river.